FAIR Local Search Guide

 • For estate and personal property work, ask whether one appraiser can handle the full inventory or whether high-value categories should be carved out for specialist review.

-• For IRS, legal, estate, insurance, or loan files, confirm USPAP familiarity, independence, intended-use language, and written report format before hiring.
+• For IRS, legal, estate, insurance, or loan files, confirm independence, intended-use language, and written report format before hiring.

 Run fee transparency checks before hiring

-FAIR emphasizes clear, non-contingent fees.
 Ask Milwaukee and Wisconsin candidates to describe pricing and deliverables in writing before comparing speed, convenience, or local access.
+The fee should be clear before the work starts.

 • Look for hourly, flat-fee, minimum, travel, rush, research, photo-review, inventory, and report-preparation language.